mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ```

 ## Pointers

-A pointer type is also deduced
+A pointer type is also deduced:

 ```cpp
 int i;